-When traveling abroad, one of the intimidating aspects is getting around in your new destination.
-Taxis in Istanbul has historically had a bad reputation for ripping off tourists.
-After living in Turkey for over a year, I feel comfortable taking taxis in Istanbul at any time of the day or night.
-Taxis are SAFE to take in Istanbul.
-That may be a bigger concern for women, especially getting around at night.
-I would say the only concern is being ripped off, not physical safety.
+The most important thing to note, is that Taxis are SAFE to take in Istanbul.
+There should be no concern over being mugged, threatened or harassed (like some other countries).
+This may be a bigger concern for women, especially getting around at night.
+The only concern should be getting ripped off, not physical safety.
 Here are some basic tips, tricks and things to look out for before entering a Taxi:

 Taxis in Istanbul: All the Tips and Tricks

-- Always have cash on you.
+• Always have cash on you.
 Taxi cars may have stickers showing they take credit card, or even have the machine, but will unlikely take that form of payment.

-- The biggest scam areas will be the touristic areas of Sultanahmet and Taksim.
-Drivers may ask some ridiculous amounts like 80-120 liras to go near by that would otherwise cost 25 liras.
+• The biggest scam areas will be the touristic areas of Sultanahmet and Taksim.
+Drivers may ask some ridiculous amounts like 300-500 liras to go near by that would otherwise cost 100 liras.

 Taking a Taxi from Istanbul Airport

-Other Options: Hotels in Istanbul have private Shuttle Transfer Services available at about 40 Euros each way.
+Other Options: Hotels in Istanbul have private Shuttle Transfer Services available at about 45 Euros each way.

 You can arrange this ahead of time and someone will hold a sign outside the Airport door and lead you to the car.